SE(3)-Equivariant and Noise-Invariant 3D Rigid Motion Tracking in Brain MRI: Experiments and Results

 The first experiment evaluates all methods on the adult and fetal MRI data.
 Here we use simulated pairs that provides us with \textit{exact} ground truth transforms.
 These are created from anchor volumes that we augment twice with more realistic intensity and spatial transforms than for training: rotations in [-45\dg, 45\dg], translations in [-6,6] vox., ${\sigma_B}_{\max} = 0.2$, $\sigma_\gamma = 0.2$, ${\sigma_\xi}_{\max}\! = \!0.03$ (these values are studied next~in a sensitivity analysis).
 In total, we generate 200 pairs from Adult and 300 pairs from Fetal-I. We measure accuracy by averaging translation and rotation errors along the three axes, and by computing Dice between the fixed and moved brain masks.

 The results (Fig.\ref{fig:boxplots}) reveal that EquiTrack accurately tracks 3D rigid motion in adult and fetal brain MRIs, with mean angle and translation errors below 4\dg~and 0.5 voxels in all cases.
 Importantly, EquiTrack statistically outperforms all learning methods.
-While differences can be moderate on Adult (e.g., 2 Dice points with KeyMorph-SVD), the gap is considerably larger on Fetal-I (10 Dice points).
-This emphasises the difficulty of analysing noisy fetal data (Fig.\ref{fig:example_exp1}), necessitating models with enhanced robustness.
-This is the case of our architecture, where subdividing the registration task into removal of intensity changes and extraction of unbiased spatial features enables us to perform better than single CNNs, like KeyMorph.
-Meanwhile, we observe that processing images in parallel (i.e., DLIR vs. 3DPose-Net) and using an unsupervised training loss (as opposed to geodesic variants) are generally beneficial.
-Both concepts are implemented in EquiTrack.
+While differences can be moderate on Adult (e.g., 2 Dice points with KeyMorph-SVD), the gap is considerably larger on Fetal-I with 10 Dice points.
+This emphasises the difficulty of analysing noisy fetal data, necessitating models with enhanced robustness.
+This is the case of our architecture, where using an E-CNN guarantees the extraction of matching features across poses (Fig.~\ref{fig:equivariance}).
+Indeed, in contrast with regular CNNs, the E-CNN used in EquiTrack enables consistent latent representations (Fig.~\ref{fig:feats}), which improve the quality of motion estimates compared to the other learning methods (Fig.~\ref{fig:example_exp1}).
+Meanwhile, we observe that processing images in parallel (i.e., DLIR vs. 3DPose-Net) is generally beneficial and is the solution implemented in EquiTrack.
+Interestingly, KeyMorph and KeyMorph-denoiser yield almost identical scores, showing that regular CNNs (as opposed to E-CNNs) do not need a denoiser to model noise invariance when trained with appropriate intensity augmentations.
 Finally, the fact that our closed-form algorithm accounts for potential landmark misalignments enables us to slightly improve the results of the original KeyMorph method: KeyMorph-SVD is better than KeyMorph by 1.7\dg~and 2.3\dg~on Adult and Fetal-I, respectively.

-While ANTs and EquiTrack obtain similar results on the Adult dataset (no statistically significant difference in rotation error and Dice), our method consistently outperforms ANTs on Fetal-I, with mean improvements of 3.9 in Dice and 2.5\dg~in rotation.
-Moreover, EquiTrack is much more robust than ANTs on Fetal-I: the edge of rotation and translation error boxes extend to 30.6\dg~and 1.6 vox. for ANTs, as opposed to 4.6\dg~and 0.3 vox for EquiTrack.
-Also, our method is an order of magnitude faster than ANTs (Table \ref{tab:architecture}), which is critical for the deployment of tracking methods.
+While the optimisation methods (RPM and ANTs) obtain results similar to EquiTrack on the Adult dataset (no statistical difference in rotation error and Dice), our method consistently outperforms them on Fetal-I by at least 2.5\dg~in rotation and 3.9 Dice points.
+We note that ANTs is slightly better than RPM for the fetal dataset, which highlights the benefits of exploiting intracranial intensity features in the images (ANTs), as opposed to purely relying on the segmentation mask (RPM).
+Importantly, EquiTrack is much more robust than ANTs on Fetal-I: the edge of rotation and translation error boxes extend to 30.6\dg~and 1.6 vox. for ANTs, as opposed to 4.6\dg~and 0.3 vox for EquiTrack.
+Also, our method is an order of magnitude faster than the optimisation methods (Table \ref{tab:architecture}), which is critical for online deployment of tracking methods.